Chinese fruit imports continue to grow despite the pandemic

 Although the coronavirus pandemic, already in its third year, continues to pose enormous challenges to the Chinese market, according to official data, the volumes of imported fruit in the Chinese market have not stopped increasing in the last three years, also changing the structure of imports.
 Recently, Shanghai Fruit Expo published a summary of Chinese fruit imports.

-Spokesman Kurt Huang, who shared his impressions with FreshPlaza, believes that as anti-COVID measures are relaxed, the movement of people increases and the hospitality, trade fair and tourism sectors resume activities, the demand for imported fruit will increase significantly.
-"The current 7 million tons of imported fruit is insignificant compared to the total consumption of 300 million tons."
+Spokesman Kurt Huang, who shared his impressions with FreshPlaza, believes that, as anti-COVID measures are relaxed, people's movements increase and activities resume in the hospitality, trade fair and tourism sectors, The demand for imported fruit will increase significantly.
+"The current 7 million tons of imported fruit are insignificant compared to the total consumption of 300 million tons."

 Click here to download China import summary.